Ryo Sakazaki: Critical response

+Game Software Magazine said Ryo's attire clearly identifies him as a karate master.
+Like Ryu and Ken, Ryo always wears his unchanging karate uniform to face challenge after challenge.
+As a Japanese man, his blond hair was highly suspicious, raising doubts about his foreign ancestry.
+Overall, Ryo is a rather rough and carefree man, very particular about space.
+He also comes across as charming thanks to his relationship with his sister as he raised her.
+Still, he complained about the lack of development of his and King's relationship, hoping their situation would not end as hopeless as Terry Bogard's.

 The character has also been popular for his crossover appeal in Fatal Fury and The King of Fighters.
 Rolling Stone said Ryo's popularity in Fatal Fury Special was so famous that it inspired the concept of The King of Fighters whereas the Capcom VS. SNK was also popular for making the Art of Fighting duo be able to face their own parody, Dan Hibiki.
 Den of Geek regarded his debut in Fatal Fury Special as the "first real fighting game crossover".
 Gabriel Keene Von Koenig from Centro Universitário de Brasília Soares notes that Ryo's inclusion in the Fatal Fury Special was iconic due to the iconic music SNK put in the game when Ryo appeared as a hidden boss.
 Souya Shinsuke from Futabanet drew parallels between Ryo and Akuma from Super Street Fighter II Turbo due to their iconic hidden inclusions which were made nearly the same time and both were the first fighting games to include such option.
 Both Ryo and Akuma stand out for giving the player a notable challenge to unlock but the writer still found them enjoyable to find despite admitting he also did not meet requirements.
 Ryo becoming a middle-aged fighter in Fatal Fury: Wild Ambition was noted to be more fitting to the story by Hardcore Gaming as it fits with the series' chronology more than Fatal Fury Special which had his adult persona.